 The minimum qualification for working in the automotive industry is an HNC in automotive engineering or a similar subject.
 This would be followed by an apprenticeship or training scheme lasting a year or two.
 You can complete an HND and/or foundation course, which normally still requires a training scheme to qualify.
 If you are going to university to study engineering, it’s always better to choose a course that includes an industry placement year or internship programme.
 Whatever your choice of qualification, try to get hands-on experience as quickly and as often as possible.
 Few organisations will take on an inexperienced engineer, however long their list of qualifications.

 Where do you want to be in the process?

 At the creative end of the industry, automotive design involves the initial conceptualisation of the vehicle.
-Generally people who work in design have completed a degree in automotive engineering or automotive design but it is possible to work your way up the ranks.
+Generally, people who work in design have completed a degree in automotive engineering or automotive design but it is possible to work your way up the ranks.
 Automotive designers have both creative and engineering skills.
-In depth understanding of engine efficiency, cost effectiveness, safety and environmental concerns are all important at the design stage.
+An in-depth understanding of engine efficiency, cost-effectiveness, safety and environmental concerns are all important at the design stage.
 Strong drawing skills (digital and/or hand) are essential as well as a solid foundation in the fundamentals of engineering.
-Automotive design could be compared to the role of architect within the building industry – highly qualified individuals who can combine a good balance of art and science.
-If you’re a looking to become a leading automotive designer, the MA course in Vehicles Design at the Royal College of Art is a particularly prestigious qualification to hold.
+Automotive design could be compared to the role of the architect within the building industry – highly qualified individuals who can combine a good balance of art and science.
+If you’re looking to become a leading automotive designer, the MA course in Vehicles Design at the Royal College of Art is a particularly prestigious qualification to hold.